Office of the Dean of the College: Meet the Deans

 Associate Provost and Dean of the College

-Previous to her academic career, Dr. Boyle managed training for the Connecticut Mutual Insurance Companies, worked as a federal program manager for the U.S. Department of Education, as an educational policy specialist and workforce development planner for the Commonwealth of Massachusetts, and as a high school English teacher.
+Previous to her academic career, Mary-Ellen managed training for the Connecticut Mutual Insurance Companies, worked as a federal program manager for the U.S. Department of Education, as an educational policy specialist and workforce development planner for the Commonwealth of Massachusetts, and as a high school English teacher.

 Clark University • 950 Main Street, 206 Geography Building • Worcester, MA 01610-1477

 firstname.lastname@example.org • (508) 793-7671 • Fax: (508) 793-8834

 Drop-in Office Hours — Thursdays 1:00 - 3:00 p.m

 Senior Associate Dean of the College and Director of Academic Advising